danniellejones/LearningJournal/09_journal.md

 <br>

-Note to self:
+**Instructions to use local with PHPStorm:**

+1. Install node.js
+2. Command line install npm sass globally `npm install -g sass`
-If using PHPStorm file watcher use these parameters and paths - defaults do not work as desired.
+3. If using PHPStorm file watcher use these parameters and paths - defaults do not work as desired.
 ```
 $FileName$:$ProjectFileDir$/css/$FileNameWithoutExtension$.css
 $ProjectFileDir$/css/$FileNameWithoutExtension$.css:$ProjectFileDir$/css/$FileNameWithoutExtension$.css.map